rcereceda/metro_example/README.md

 This program allows you to calculate the route with the fewest number of stations between two stations in a metro network.
 In the metro network, some stations may have an associated color (red or green) that indicates that a green express train will only pass through stations without color or green, and a red express train will pass only through stations without color or red.

-**Note**: At the moment, this example only allows you to find the shortest path in a single direction of the graph.
+**Note**: At the moment, this example only allows you to find the shortest path in a single direction of the graph, from left to right or right to left.

 ## Usage